bkil/freedom-fighters/en/server/backend-optional-portal-search.md

-# Backend optional portal search
+# Backend-optional portal search

 ## Problem statement

-* Given a knowledge repository for user generated content, for example a wiki or a forum.
+* Given a knowledge repository for user generated content
 * Up to a few items will be changed (wiki) or inserted (forum) every day.
 * Multiple days of indexing latency is acceptable.
 * The task is to provide full text search through static web hosting.
 * [backend-optional-web-apps.md](backend-optional-web-apps.md)

+### Use cases

+* wiki article or section: history size, editor count and watcher count as article popularity, view count if available
+* forum, mailing list: include reply count as popularity of thread, view count if available
+* source code or documentation within a VCS code hosting repository: include changeset comments and co-occurrence as weak links, count of changesets, committers, commit days or merges as file popularity, fewer TODO/FIXME, consider indexing all versions of documents

 ## Architectural considerations

+### Deciding factors

 * Whether it is acceptable to show stale content
 * What is the total size of the database